The University commitment to the environment is set out in the

-The Vice Chancellor and his team are responsible for implementing the policies and strategies approved by the Board of Governors and the Academic Board.
-The responsibility for the good management of the environment is demonstrated by:
+The Vice Chancellor and her team are responsible for implementing the policies and strategies approved by the Board of Governors and the Academic Board.
+The responsibility for management of the environment is demonstrated by:

 - The approval of the Environment and Sustainability Policy, which includes a commitment to the prevention of pollution.

 - Ensuring the University complies with the relevant statutory and regulatory requirements relating to both services and activities.

 Individual responsibilities are further defined in the Environment Management Manual, Aspect definitions.